AdamsLair/duality-docs/pages/v2/Resource.md

     }
 ```

-  * Accessing `ContentRef<T>.Res` is very cheap - except when the Resource hasn't been loaded before and loading is triggered on-demand.
-To manually trigger loading, use `ContentRef<T>.MakeAvailable()`.
+  * Accessing `Res` is very cheap - except when the Resource hasn't been loaded before and loading is triggered on-demand.
+To manually trigger loading, use `MakeAvailable()`.
-  * Always assume that content may be unavailable and `ContentRef<T>.Res` might return null.
+  * Always assume that content may be unavailable and `Res` might return null.

 On other topics: